-I want to be a performer in the movies, where do I start?
+I want to be a performer on the big screen, where do I start?

 Stunt performers are employed by a Production to perform stunts that are considered to be dangerous or arduous.
 These can be stunts can include: high falls, fire work, vehicle stunts to name a few.
-There are hundreds of different stunt categories and hundreds of different stunts.
+There are many different stunt categories and hundreds of different stunts.

-This is the only pack of it's kind written by experienced JISC Registered Stunt Professionals, it offers first hand advice and guidance about how to become a British Stunt Performer that you won't find anywhere else!
+If you're interested in becoming a stunt performer, the best place to start would be to purchase our Careers Advice Guide.
+This is the only pack of it's kind written by experienced British Stunt Professionals, it offers first hand advice and guidance that you won't find anywhere else.

 Should you wish to become an actor, you will need some form of formal acting training and to register with an agent.
 The more skills to your bow as an actor, the more in demand you may become and in this competitive industry.
-If you wish to be a screen actor, you should train in screen combat, which will make you a more versatile performer.
+If you wish to be a screen action actor you should train in screen combat, have high level martial arts training and learn a large range of action/stunt techniques.
+This will make you a more versatile performer.

 Skilled Supporting Artist